ahmedcodein/tictactoe/README.md

 The author then combins these basic constracts with the general logic of the game to create a step wise explanation as to how the code should be constructed.

+To some extend, the draft of the game logic converges reasonably with implemented code.
+The major disruption happens when the author introduces the modal reset message in the later stages of the execution phase (initially the plan is to go with confirm method).
+This is considered as one of the majors lessens-learned from this project.

 ### 2.5.
 Execution

 This section is devoted to describing the execution phase of the project.
 The section starts with listing the technologies used to develop the website.
 Then it presents the result of conducted tests using different test tools.
 Another subsection is included to explains some of the bugs found during the execution phase.
 This subsection also presents some of the issues that are identified which deserve some explanations.
-The section then concludes with a brief deployment procedure followed by the author to deploy the website.
+The section then concludes with a brief deployment, cloning, forking procedures.

 #### 2.5.1.
 Technologies Used